lexibank/tlopo/out/vol1/chapter6.md

-A Papuan Tip language, Minaveha, likewise uses a compound term for the upper frictioning stick which includes the term for 'hand', nima-kabi (nima 'hand' + kabi '?').
-In at least two places, Sissano (NNG) and Nakanai (MM), the upper fire stick is referred to by the term for penis (etin in Sis sano, huti in Nakanai), both reflexes of POc &ast;quti(n).
+A Papuan Tip language, Minaveha, likewise uses a compound term for the upper frictioning stick which includes the term for 'hand', _nima-kabi_ (_nima_ 'hand' + _kabi_ '?').
+In at least two places, Sissano (NNG) and Nakanai (MM), the upper fire stick is referred to by the term for penis (_etin_ in Sissano, _huti_ in Nakanai), both reflexes of POc _&ast;quti(n)_.

 Across the Oceanic region it is possible to find some variation in fire-making methods, although we have no reconstructions for methods other than by fire-plough.
 Bing on the PNG north coast and Mapos Buang in the Huon Gulf area (both NNG) offer evidence for a method in which rattan or vine is sawn rapidly around a piece of wood:

 ```
 NNG: Mapos Buang  vaŋkC rurŋ       'make a fire by the traditional method using a
 piece of rattan, sawing it back and forth around a
 piece of dry wood with a split in it, lying on a little
 pile of tinder'
 NNG: Bing         baŋ-baŋ          'fire-stick and vine'
 ```

-Another north coast language, Gedaged, has a term, wol, referring to a bow string.
+Another north coast language, Gedaged, has a term, _wol_, referring to a bow string.
 Fire is produced by pulling a bow string rapidly back and forth over a piece of wood.
-The action implied may be the same as in Carolinian bʷuru-bʷur 'make a fire by generating friction with a traditional drill' (from POc &ast;buru 'bore a hole, drill ' ; see [Ch.9, §4.2](chapter9.md#s-4-2)).
+The action implied may be the same as in Carolinian _bʷuru-bʷur_ 'make a fire by generating friction with a traditional drill' (from POc _&ast;buru_ 'bore a hole, drill' ; see [Ch.9, §4.2](chapter9.md#s-4-2)).

 <a id="s-2-2"></a>
 ## 2.2.
 Firewood

-In addition to the general term POc &ast;kaiu 'wood, stick ', we can reconstruct a PEOc term &ast;papia, specifically for firewood.
+In addition to the general term POc _&ast;kaiu_ 'wood, stick ', we can reconstruct a PEOc term _&ast;papia_, specifically for firewood.
 Note that an identical term is reconstructable for PEOc (cognates in SES and Fiji) with the meaning 'cook in native oven' ([§3.1](#s-3-1)).

 <table>
 <tr>